reiver/golang-backend-training/chapters/simple_json/README.md

 ## 7.2.
 Marshal JSON — json.NewEncoder().Encode()

-One common time for writing code like this — marshaling data in Go into JSON — is when responding to an HTTP request.
+One common time that a Go programmer would write JSON marshaling code is when he or she is responding to an HTTP request.
 I.e., when creating an HTTP response.

 Since an `http.ResponseWriter` fits the `io.Writer` interface, instead of using `json.Marshal()` to turn data in Go into JSON, we could instead use `json.NewEncoder().Encode()` to simplify things for ourselves.
 So for a non-HTTP example of using `json.NewEncoder().Encode()`: